 Well Pump Motor Repair: When to Fix vs Replace

 The one DIY step that applies to both types: replace the capacitor first.
-A failed capacitor ($15–$30) produces the same symptom as a seized motor — the pump hums but won’t spin — and is far cheaper to test before concluding the motor is gone.
+We recommend testing the capacitor before drawing any conclusions about the motor.
+A failed capacitor ($15-$30) produces the same symptom as a seized motor.
+The pump hums but won’t spin, and the capacitor is far cheaper to test before concluding the motor is gone.
 For a broader overview of repair options, see our well pump repair guide.

 Before committing to well pump motor repair, confirm the motor is actually the problem.
 Pressure switches and waterlogged tanks produce similar symptoms and are cheaper to fix.